 - Art Evolution: While the first game is somewhat crude in appearance, the second is, at least in the street where the game is set, scenery gorn-iffic

-- Brick Joke: The end of the first game has Johnny unable to find the daughter of the woman who hired him, instead finding a horrifyingly ugly...
-Thing that's about her size and settling with that.
-The end of the second game has the woman sicking her massive boyfriend on Johnny as revenge.
+- Brick Joke: The end of the first game has Johnny unable to find the daughter of the woman who hired him, instead finding a horrifyingly ugly... thing that's about her size and settling with that.
+The end of the second game has the woman siccing her massive boyfriend on Johnny as revenge.

 - Combat Pragmatist: Johnny is not afraid to use whatever is around to fight (namely planks, tubes, and even cigarette ashes).

 - Crapsack World: The city Johnny lives in is not pretty, nor is it clean for that matter.

 - Cutscene Power to the Max: Johnny is hindered by all sorts of puzzles during the actual game, but as soon as a cutscene starts up he begins kicking ass, taking names, and dispatching guys twice his size with ease.